andres2901/StarCrew/README.md

 The main goal of this command is to identify two relevant groups of genes within each cluster:

 - **Core Genes:**
     - We use a loose definition of "core gene" in this context.
 While core genes are generally defined as genes present in all genomes of a dataset, or in a less strict definition (often called soft core) as genes present in at least 95%-98% of genomes, this strict threshold is inappropriate here.
-This is due to the inherent variability of cargo genes across different element haplotypes and the nature of the cluster definition in this tool.
+This is due to the inherent variability of cargo genes across different element haplotypes and the nature of the cluster definition in this wrapper.
     - Therefore, "core genes" here are defined as those present in at least 80% of the elements in a cluster or subcluster.
     - Though technically these are accessory genes based on the used threshold, we maintain the "core" name to signify that these genes are quite common within a given cluster/subcluster compared to the highly variable remainder.
 The primary idea is to identify genes that tend to be maintained in the element over evolutionary time.
 - **Movement Genes:**